 And Inej sees him, she understands him, and most importantly, in this moment, she believes him.

 Brick by brick.
 Glance after glance.
-This shared moment of vulnerability is fortressed by the fire, solidified through the flames, and stored into the night with embers lighting the darkened corridors of their beings.
+This shared moment of vulnerability between Kaz and Inej in “The Unsea” is fortressed by the fire, solidified through the flames, and stored into the night with embers lighting the darkened corridors of their beings.
 Kaz and Inej need each other.
-And that’s where so much of the beauty in this scene lies in–the quiet resilience of their souls finding solace in a way neither of them thought possible.
-Physically distanced from one another and still completely connected in every way two people can be.
+And that’s where so much of the beauty in this scene lies in—the quiet resilience of their souls finding solace in a way neither of them thought possible.
+Physically distanced from one another, and yet completely connected in every way two people can be.
 A small moment, but colossal in its effect.
 No one is vanishing tonight.

 Where they are both skilled and strong on their own, together, they are something else entirely; they are complexities etched into eons of darkness, finally discovering light in the unwavering loyalty and enveloping partnership that’s stirred them profoundly.
 It’s a moment of shared vulnerability with trepidations aside between two people who have had too much taken from them, but their belief in each other comes as an absolution of sorts.